Ninja-Squad/ninja-squad.github.com/_posts/2015-01-27-5-tricks-about-directives-and-tests.md

     <gravatar user="user" size="lg"></gravatar>

-Testing a directive is like a traditional test, but with some specific instructions looking like black magic when you're a novice.
+Testing a directive is like a traditional test, but with some specific instructions looking like black magic when you're a beginner.
 You start by copy/pasting them religiously, hoping that nobody will ever ask you about their meaning.

     beforeEach(inject(function($rootScope, $compile) {
       scope = $rootScope;